 This course will explore the purposes, procedures, and strategies inherent in the design and implementation of effective program evaluations.
 Three credits.
+Not offered 2024-2025.

 502 Education of African Nova Scotian/African Canadian Learners I

 In this course, students will explore in detail the theoretical underpinnings and practical implications of various topics and issues regarding the educational experience of African Nova Scotian/African Canadian Learners.
 Course content will vary from year to year.
 Three credits.